spapadias/wharf/README.md

 # Wharf++

 There are a few interesting directions to consider for extending Wharf further.
-If you are interested in helping us make the ship really "sail off into cool waters from the wharf" drop us an email. ;-)
+If you are interested in helping us make the ship really "sail off into deep, cool waters and away from the wharf" drop us an email. ;-)

 # References